CloudCannon/Jekyll-Tips/_posts/2016-05-16-photo-gallery.md

 {% endraw %}
 {% endhighlight %}

-If we wanted to control the order of photos we could add a `weight` variable to the Front Matter of the documents in `photo_gallery`. `weight` is a number which indicates the photo's position.
+If we wanted to control the order of photos we could add a `weight` variable to the front matter of the documents in `photo_gallery`. `weight` is a number which indicates the photo's position.

 {% highlight yaml %}
 {% raw %}